yaronski/counterculture/README.md

 ### construction notes
 - For lasercutting the box with teeth and slots I used 5mm MDF.
 Takeing into account the kerf of the laser, the vector path's generated from Sketchup must be offset by around .19mm.
 However the exact value might vary depending on the speed used for cutting.
 - WAV Audio files must be a 16000 Hz Mono track in unsigned 8-bit PCM format to work with the [TMRpcm](https://github.com/TMRh20/TMRpcm/wiki) library
-- I used an Arduino Mega since I had one laying around and a very limited time-frame.\
+- Here I used an Arduino Mega since I had one laying around and a very limited time-frame.\
-With regard to audio quality I'd recommend using a Teensy with built-in DAC instead.
+With regard to audio quality, using a Teensy with built-in DAC instead might be better.